PostgreSQL Configuration

 containers, users are not allowed to directly touch those files.
 Configuration

-is possible through the postgresql
+is possible through the postgresql section of the Cluster resource definition

-by defining custom postgresql.conf
+by defining custom postgresql.conf, pg_hba.conf, and pg_ident.conf settings

 These settings are the same across all instances.